Skip to main content

 • Context-aware: build on prior messages within the same session, allowing for more coherent, informed responses across multiple prompts.

 • Private: Your conversations with are only visible to you.
-When you open a branch, the recent conversations you see in your conversation history are your own.
+When you open a branch in , or when viewing tasks in , the only conversations and tasks you can see are your own.

-sometimes need more context to get things right, particularly when planning pipelines or working on complex prompts.
+For the best results, we recommend starting a new conversation or task for each piece of work you want to assist with.
+This helps to provide more focused, relevant assistance. sometimes need more context to get things right, particularly when planning pipelines or working on complex prompts.
 When need more information from you, they will present clear, structured questions to help clarify how to respond to your prompts.
 These can be:

 • Multiple choice questions: Choose from predefined options, or provide your own answer with the “Other” option.